De Wallen: History

-In the early 20th century religious organizations ran campaigns to try to end prostitution.
-In 1911 a law was passed banning brothels and pimping, but prostitution was not outlawed.
+In the early 20th century, religious organizations ran campaigns to try to end prostitution.
+In 1911, a law was passed banning brothels and pimping, but prostitution was not outlawed.
 Once again it was driven underground and tolerated as long it did not cause a disturbance.
-With the closure of many parlors in De Wallen some women moved to De Pijp.
-In 1935 it was estimated that there were around 150 disguised parlors.
+With the closure of many parlors in De Wallen, some women moved to De Pijp.
+In 1935, it was estimated that there were around 150 disguised parlors.
 Fronts included massage, pedicure, manicure, and beauty treatments.
 Sex workers continued to work around the Oudekerksplein.
-Instead of being visible as they are today they would stand behind closed curtains and peer through a small crack looking for customers.
-If they stood in the doorway they would be arrested.
+Instead of being as visible as they are today, they would stand behind closed curtains and peer through a small crack looking for customers.
+If they stood in the doorway, they would be arrested.

 Location

 The total area is approximately 6500 m2, limited by the Niezel in the north, the sea dike/Nieuwmarkt in the east, the Sint Jansstraat in the south and the Warmoesstraat in the west.
 Prostitution takes place within this area in the following streets: Barndesteeg, Bethlehemsteeg, Bloedstraat, Boomsteeg (now closed), Dollebegijnensteeg, Enge Kerksteeg, Goldbergersteeg, Gordijnensteeg, Molensteeg, Monnikenstraat, Oudekerksplein, Oudekennissteeg, Oudezijds Achterburgwal, Oudezijds Voorburgwal, Sint Annendwarsstraat, Sint Annenstraat, Stoofsteeg, and Trompettersteeg.

 Between Sint Jansstraat and Sint Annenstraat and running parallel to them are Leidekkerssteeg, Gooijersteeg, Blaauwlakensteeg, and Zwartlakensteeg.
 At least three of these had red light windows which were closed in the 1970s.
 Today these alleys are blocked by locked gates although the remains of some bricked over windows can be seen in the architecture.
 In the 1990s Slapersteeg was also closed and a gate now blocks the alley.

 In the 1990s parts of Sint Annenstraat and Sint Annendwarsstraat were demolished.
 The rooms in Goldbergersteeg were opened after this time.